Population-Transcriptomics/C1-CAGE-preview/tutorial.md

 In this tutorial you will learn how to process the sequencing reads of a single-cell prepared with the C1-CAGE protocol.
-It includes the extraction of the UMIs and ribosomal RNAs with TagDust2, the alignment of the reads to a reference genome with bwa and the quantification of single transcript molecules with umicount and the level1 script.
+It includes the extraction of the UMIs and ribosomal RNAs with TagDust2, the alignment of the reads to a reference genome with BWA and the quantification of single transcript molecules with umicount and the level1 script.

 This tutorial assumes that all the software mentioned in the above